 - Approved for federal testing (including Department of Transportation)

-- Applicable for a variety of testing reasons including---pre-employment, random, post-accident, reasonable suspicion, follow-up and return-to-duty screening
+- Applicable for a variety of testing reasons, including pre-employment, random, post-accident, reasonable suspicion, follow-up, and return-to-duty screening

-Cons for Urine:
+Cons for urine testing:

 - Vulnerable to adulteration (cheating)

 - Difficulty in providing a sample (Shy bladder)

 (Q) Which specimen has the shortest detection period?

 (A) Oral fluid drug testing has the shortest drug detection times.

 Drug use history varies with each drug tested.
 The ranges in amount and frequency of use, metabolic rate, body mass, age, overall health, and drug tolerance are determining factors.